Home > Student Development > Champion's Mindset

 This is partially achieved via sport modules which are customised for the student-athletes and delivered using a curriculum approach.
 Some of the areas covered include basic sport science, nutrition and supplements, physical and mental preparation and injury prevention.
 It also includes opportunities for student-athletes to undergo experiential learning to facilitate the internalisation of skills and knowledge learnt.

-Through the programmes and workshops conducted by the Athlete Life Managers, student-athletes also pick up personal management and lifeskills to prepare them for a successful sport career and subsequent transition to life-after-sports.
+Through the programmes and workshops conducted by our Academy Mentors, student-athletes also pick up personal management and lifeskills to prepare them for a successful sport career and subsequent transition to life-after-sports.

 Champions are created by design and not by chance and to ensure student-athletes undertake reflective practice and think critically, a concerted effort was made to encourage them to write reflections in both The Sportsman’s Journal and Academy-based sport journal.